 - Sky TV is available almost everywhere

-- You can also get just about any and every channel available in the UK on it
+- You can also get just about any and every channel available in the UK

 - Sky Broadband is widely available